 Adobe’s Digital Publishing Suite is a full solution.
 There is tooling to create the products, a service for distribution, and subscription and analytics and measurement tools.
 These features vary on which version of the suite you pick up.
-The Single solution is most appropriate for small to medium sized business and one-off publications (this version is compatible with iOS only – no Android support is offered for this version of the suite).
-If you are looking to move a lot of training material over to iPad other other tablet devices, you’l need to look at the more pricey and feature-packed versions of the suite, Professional and Enterprise.
+The Single solution is most appropriate for small to medium-sized business and one-off publications (this version is compatible with iOS only – no Android support is offered for this version of the suite).
+If you are looking to move a lot of training material over to iPad other tablet devices, you’l need to look at the more pricey and feature-packed versions of the suite, Professional and Enterprise.

 That said, clients, coworkers, and customers can view the app without it having to be downloaded from the App Store.
-The distribution for testing and review is pretty simple.
+The distribution for testing and review is simple.
 The beauty is that you can share the working files you are creating with others to look at with Adobe Content Viewer through email.
 The final application file that is submitted to the store is created with the App Builder is called a folio file created with InDesign.
-Below is a diagram explaining the process and all of the applications utilized when creating the application with InDesign.
+Below is a diagram explaining the process and all the applications used when creating the application with InDesign.

 The overall tooling to create these publications is really advancing quickly.
 A few years ago, you had to do the time-consuming task of creating both the vertical and horizontal design layouts in separate InDesign files.
 However, with InDesign CS6, you can now create one InDesign document that has the vertical and horizontal layouts within the same file.
 In addition, the linking of text in the horizontal and vertical format becomes much easier with CS6 than with CS5.5.